element39/yttria/docs/SYNTAX.md

 ```

 #### advanced macros
-yttria's macros can even swap out entire blocks of code using the `macro` keyword, allowing for more complex code generation and metaprogramming.
-Macros can also be used to create custom syntax, similar to Rust's procedural macros.
+yttria's macros can even swap out entire blocks of code using the `macro` keyword, allowing for more complex code generation and metaprogramming. macros can also be used to create custom syntax, similar to Rust's procedural macros. macro blocks are just like macro functions bu are called automatically

 ```rs
 fn main() {